brialorelle/headcam-algo/README.md

 cd headcam-algo/
 ```

-Run the setup script, which creates the python environment and pulls the Openpose docker:
+Run the setup script, which creates the conda environment, installing the requisite python packages, and pulls the Openpose docker:
 ```
 ./setup.sh
 ```

+## Demo

+TODO

 ## Running the analysis